Near Worley in Monongalia County, West Virginia — The American South (Appalachia)

 Erected 2009 by West Virginia Archives & History.

 Location.
-39° 42.761′ N, 80° 8.261′ W. Marker is near Worley, West Virginia, in Monongalia County.
-Marker is on Mason Dixon Highway (West Virginia Route 7) 0.4 miles west of Mooresville Road, on the right when traveling west.
+Marker has been reported permanently removed.
+It was located near 39° 42.761′ N, 80° 8.261′ W. Marker was near Worley, West Virginia, in Monongalia County.
+Marker was on Mason Dixon Highway (West Virginia Route 7) 0.4 miles west of Mooresville Road, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Blacksville WV 26521, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 3831 WV-7, Maidsville WV 26541, United States of America.

 Credits.
-This page was last revised on July 6, 2020.
+This page was last revised on April 27, 2022.
 It was originally submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 729 times since then and 18 times this year.
-Photos: 1, 2. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 1,044 times since then and 77 times this year.
+Last updated on April 27, 2022, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1, 2. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania. • Devry Becker Jones was the editor who published this page.